SID9-HoneyBee/chartjs-plugin-streaming/README.md

 Forked from https://github.com/nagix/chartjs-plugin-streaming because it appears to be unmaintained.

+Forked from https://github.com/Robloche/chartjs-plugin-streaming because it's a slight error in the tooltip display of the chart, so we branched to fix it.
+Since it is an open source project, anyone can fork it and modify it if necessary.
+Thanks to the original author, @nagix, and to @robloche for a recent fix.

 chartjs-plugin-streaming 3.x requires Chart.js 4.1.1 or later.
 If you need Chart.js 2.x support, use the following versions.

 - For Chart.js 2.9.x, 2.8.x or 2.7.x, use [version 1.9.0](https://github.com/nagix/chartjs-plugin-streaming/releases/tag/v1.9.0) ([tutorials](https://nagix.github.io/chartjs-plugin-streaming/1.9.0/) and [samples](https://nagix.github.io/chartjs-plugin-streaming/1.9.0/samples/))